-The Foreign Function Interface (to call C programs) is important given the lack of native libraries.
+The Foreign Function Interface (to call procedures written in C or in languages that obey the same calling conventions as C, and viceversa to call scheme procedures from C) is important given the lack of native libraries.

 That said, all implementations are supported in Emacs.

-R6RS is controversial, incompatible with R5RS and with SRFI.
-It has unnecessary features (like square parenthesis equivalent to round parentheses), but also useful ones (e.g., exceptions, libraries) compared to R5RS.
+R6RS is controversial, incompatible with R5RS.
+However, it also introduced useful features (e.g., exceptions, libraries) compared to R5RS.

 R7RS-small is the most recent minimalistic Scheme revision, improving over controversial R6RS.